manasa-arun/python/content/es/_index.md

 draft: true
 ---

-**"Learn JavaScript"** is a free online tool to check whether a website is down or not.
+**"Python Tutorial"** is a free online tool to check whether a website is down or not.

 Further it helps you find out whether the website **is down for everyone or just you**.